-2.2.6 1.5 Inch Water Service
+2.2.6 Main Street Commons Bathroom Building, 1 Inch Water Service

-The quantity of "1.5 Inch Water Service measured for payment shall be "Linear Feet".
+The quantity of "Main Street Commons Bathroom Building, 1 Inch Water Service" measured for payment shall be "Linear Feet".

-The CONTRACT unit bid price for "1.5 Inch Water Service" shall be full compensation for furnishing all materials, labor, equipment and tools to construct 1.5" water Service components to the extents shown and specified in the CONTRACT DOCUMENTS, including any/all other work associated with the removals as shown on the Plans, as specified in the Specifications, and as directed by the ENGINEER.
+The CONTRACT unit bid price for "Main Street Commons Bathroom Building, 1 Inch Water Service" shall be full compensation for furnishing all materials, labor, equipment and tools to construct main street commons bathroom building, 1 Inch water Service components to the extents shown and specified in the CONTRACT DOCUMENTS, including any/all other work associated with the removals as shown on the Plans, as specified in the Specifications.